 Vision Screening Online Training Program

-Module 5: Retinal Reflex (Red Reflex)
+Module 5: Retinal Reflex (Red Reflex) and Pupillary Light Response

 (C&TC: Often performed by the health care provider)

 For community settings the following two procedures can be performed by health care personnel.
 Health care personnel includes:

 - Primary care clinicians (physicians, nurse practitioners, physician assistants).

 - Nurses, including public health and school nurses, after completion of MDH or equivalent training.

 These procedures are not included in general mass screenings, but can be performed as an additional screening for children who do not pass any component of the vision screening procedures.
 These procedures should be performed routinely by nurses approved to perform C&TC screening exams.